open-contracting-extensions/public-private-partnerships/docs/framework.md

 Public authority: name of authority, name of representative, address, telephone, fax, e-mail

 > The unit/body/department within a government that is tendering and contracting the project.
 The public counterpart in the PPP contract. ([Source](https://ppp-certification.com/ppp-certification-guide/glossary))

  #### I.14.1.
-Organization details
+Contract signatories